 The Company is a medical technology company that develops and commercializes innovative and minimally invasive products to treat bladder and bowel dysfunction.
-The Company has designed and developed both rechargeable (r-SNM System) and non-rechargeable (F15TM) implantable sacral neuromodulation (SNM) systems, which deliver mild electrical pulses to the targeted sacral nerve in order to restore normal communication to and from the brain to reduce the symptoms of overactive bladder (OAB), urinary retention (UR) and fecal incontinence (FI).
+The Company has designed and developed both rechargeable (R20TM) and recharge-free (F15TM) implantable sacral neuromodulation (SNM) systems, which deliver mild electrical pulses to the targeted sacral nerve in order to restore normal communication to and from the brain to reduce the symptoms of overactive bladder (OAB), urinary retention (UR) and fecal incontinence (FI).
 The Company's products are protected by intellectual property based on Company-generated innovations and patents and other intellectual property licensed from AMF.
 The Company has marketing approvals in the United States, Europe, Canada, and Australia for all relevant clinical indications.
-The premarket approval (PMA) application for the r-SNM System for the treatment of FI was approved by the U.S. Food and Drug Administration (FDA) on September 6, 2019, and the PMA application for the r-SNM System for the treatment of OAB and UR was approved by the FDA on November 13, 2019.
-Accordingly, the Company began U.S. commercialization of its r-SNM System in the fourth quarter of 2019.
-Prior to the fourth quarter of 2019, the Company derived revenue only from its international operations in select markets including England, the Netherlands and Canada, and its activities had consisted primarily of developing the r-SNM System, conducting its RELAX-OAB post-market clinical follow-up study in Europe, its ARTISAN-SNM pivotal clinical study in the United States and hiring and training its U.S. commercial team in preparation for the launch of the r-SNM System in the United States.
+The premarket approval (PMA) application for the rechargeable SNM system for the treatment of FI was approved by the U.S. Food and Drug Administration (FDA) on September 6, 2019, and the PMA application for the rechargeable SNM system for the treatment of OAB and UR was approved by the FDA on November 13, 2019.
+Accordingly, the Company began U.S. commercialization of its rechargeable SNM system in the fourth quarter of 2019.

-Beginning in February 2021 with the acquisition of Contura Limited, the Company also markets Bulkamid®, a urethral bulking agent to treat female stress urinary incontinence (SUI).
-Beginning in March 2022 with the FDA approval of the Company's long-lived, recharge-free F15 SNM implantable stimulator, the Company now markets and sells the F15 recharge-free system to customers in the United States in addition to the existing r-SNM system.
-The new recharge-free system and Bulkamid are protected by intellectual property based on Company-generated innovations or patents acquired as part of the Contura acquisition.
+Beginning in February 2021 with the acquisition of Contura Limited, the Company also markets Bulkamid[®], a urethral bulking agent to treat female stress urinary incontinence (SUI).
+Beginning in March 2022 with the FDA approval of the Company's long-lived, recharge-free F15 SNM implantable stimulator, the Company now markets and sells the F15 recharge-free system to customers in the United States in addition to the rechargeable SNM system.
+The new recharge-free SNM system and Bulkamid are protected by intellectual property based on Company-generated innovations or patents acquired as part of the Contura acquisition.